kubos/kubos/docs/dev-docs/service-outline-guide.rst

 Deployables Service
 -------------------

 The deployables service covers anything that needs to be deployed.
 It focuses on abstracting the logic for deploying panels, antenna, etc. from the mission logic to keep it as clean as possible.
-This schema should be added for an services that control hardware with deployables.
+This schema should be added for any services that control hardware with deployables.

 Additional GraphQL Schema::